giantswarm/test-infra/docs/create-prow-command.md

 A Prow command is the interface which allows us to trigger a job from Github with a command ( e.g. a Github comment with `/test cis`).

-Currently the configuration for these commands lives in `prow/configs.yaml`.
+Currently, the configuration for these commands lives in `prow/configs.yaml`.
 We should always use presubmit hooks on the `giantswarm/releases` repository for now.
 This can be specified differently but there is currently no reason to.